In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 - An estimate of how long it will take to achieve your goal.

-- You're getting ready to apply for your first job.
+- Getting ready to apply for your first job.

 What is the absolute bare minimum of skills required to land a job in iOS development?